getsentry/sentry-javascript/HOW TO RELEASE v4.md

 `yarn lerna version --exact --no-git-tag-version --no-push --include-merged-tags VERSION`

+3. Push all the changes you want to publish to `4.x`

-2. Publish it with `craft` by specifying a rev
+4. Publish it with `craft` by specifying a rev

 `craft publish VERSION --rev REV`